 When insurers deny claims for misrepresentation, beneficiaries receive nothing.
 Detection methods include medical exams, blood tests and medical record reviews.
 Nicotine remains detectable in blood for up to three days and in urine for up to four weeks.

-Best Life Insurance for Tobacco Users: Bottom Line
+Best Life Insurance Companies for Smokers: Bottom Line

 Life insurance companies use applicant health, occupation, age, lifestyle and habits to determine premiums.
 Smokers pay more than nonsmokers due to health risks associated with tobacco use.
 Comparing quotes and product features helps you find the best policy and provider for your needs and profile.

-Based on MoneyGeek's analysis, Legal & General offers the best term life insurance policies, USAA specializes in whole life insurance coverage, North American provides the best universal life insurance policies and Ethos leads indexed universal life insurance for smokers.
+Based on MoneyGeek's analysis, Legal & General offers the best term life insurance policies, North American provides the best whole and universal life insurance policies, and Ethos leads in indexed universal life insurance for smokers.
+Assurity is the best life insurance company for young smokers, while SBLI is our top pick for senior smokers.

 Compare Life Insurance Rates